 - avoiding being ‘always on’ by ensuring that they identify non-working time

 - contacting the employee assistance programme if they need support, for example, in relation to heightened feelings of anxiety

 - being aware of the things that can cause them poor wellbeing and the activities and resources that can help to address this.

-Please visit the new Wellbeing Zone for all staff – it is full of information and advice on how to make your wellbeing a priority during the Coronavirus outbreak.
+Please see specific guidance and support for homeworkers during the COVID-19 pandemic on this page and the new Wellbeing Zone for all staff – it is full of information and advice on how to make your wellbeing a priority during the Coronavirus outbreak.

 Can staff claim expenses for working from home?

 The council does not make payments for homeworking.
 However, an employee may be able to claim tax relief directly from HMRC.

 From 6 April 2020, employees can claim tax relief on a flat rate of £6 per week (or £26 per month for monthly paid employees), in relation to the additional expenses incurred when working from home without having to justify that figure.
 You must have also paid tax in the year to qualify and you’ll get tax relief based on the rate at which you pay tax.
 For example, if you pay 20% basic rate of tax and claim tax relief on £6 a week, you would get £1.20 per week in tax relief (20% of £6).